erigontech/erigon/docs/readthedocs/source/accounts.rst

-the Keystore object is a cluster in which all the above components are used accordingly, it uses `fileCache`, `watcher` and `accountCache` to keep track of the keystore directory and have access to the wallets and has the power to unlock and used each wallets inside the keystore wallet.
+the Keystore object is a cluster in which all the above components are used accordingly, it uses `fileCache`, `watcher` and `accountCache` to keep track of the keystore directory and have access to the wallets and has the power to unlock and use each wallets inside the keystore directory.

 .. code-block:: go